Adam DeVine

-Adam Patrick DeVine (born November 7, 1983) is an American comedian, actor, producer and screenwriter.
+Adam DeVine (born November 7, 1983) is an American comedian, actor, producer and screenwriter.
 He is one of the stars and co-creators of the Comedy Central comedy television series Workaholics and Adam DeVine's House Party.

 He played the role of Bumper in the musical films Pitch Perfect and Pitch Perfect 2 and the television series Pitch Perfect: Bumper in Berlin.
 He had recurring sitcom roles as Andy Bailey in Modern Family and Adam DeMamp in Workaholics.
-Since 2019, he has starred as Kelvin Gemstone in the acclaimed HBO comedy series The Righteous Gemstones.
+From 2019-2025, he starred as Kelvin Gemstone in the acclaimed HBO comedy series The Righteous Gemstones.

-He had roles in the films The Intern; The Final Girls; Mike and Dave Need Wedding Dates; Game Over, Man!; Jexi; and When We First Met.
+He had roles in the films The Intern, The Final Girls, Mike and Dave Need Wedding Dates, Game Over, Man!, Jexi, When We First Met, and The Out-Laws.
 He has voiced characters in films including Ice Age: Collision Course, The Lego Batman Movie, Extinct, Fixed and Hypergalactic, as well as in the animated series Uncle Grandpa, Penn Zero: Part-Time Hero, Vampirina, Green Eggs and Ham, The Freak Brothers, and Captain Fall.